stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 19 - Version Spaces.md

     - _Specialize_ all general models to include it
     - Prune away _specific_ models that cannot include it
   - Prune away any models _subsumed_ by other models

+## Identification Trees

+To build more efficient and optimal classification trees we could create a tree where attributes are _carefully_ selected such that examples could be separated out to their own branch.
+This technique to use classification trees to find examples is called _decision tree learning_.
+However, the tradeoff is that we need to know all the examples in order to create such a tree.

+There are some differences between decision trees and discrimination trees (discussed in incremental learning):

+- Decision trees are more optimal classification trees but we need all examples upfront
+- Discrimination trees are sub-optimal trees but we can use them to learn incrementally